• Skip to main content

 • Vegetables

-While eating plenty of veggies is important, it’s a good idea to avoid large amounts of vegetables that cause gas, such as cabbage or broccoli.
-Also, explore new ways to cook your favorite foods instead of frying them.
-You can create flavorful dishes with little or no oil by broiling, steaming, grilling, and baking, while reducing the risk of IBS symptom flare-ups.
+While eating plenty of veggies is important, limit large amounts of vegetables that cause gas, such as as cauliflower or asparagus.
+Explore new ways to cook your favorite foods while using less oils and fats.
+You can create flavorful dishes by broiling, steaming, grilling, and baking, while reducing the risk of IBS symptom flare-ups.

 Lifestyle Choices for Managing IBS